-In cases where the Associate Provost for Equity and Diversity and Title IX Coordinator determines that a complaint appears to allege Prohibited Conduct, and the Complainant wishes to pursue a formal complaint or the Associate Provost for Equity and Diversity and Title IX Coordinator decides that the university, based on the alleged policy violation, wishes to pursue a formal complaint, then the Associate Provost for Equity and Diversity and Title IX Coordinator appoints PCRG member(s) who do not have a conflict of interest to conduct the investigation.
-The university reserves the right to consult with legal counsel throughout the complaint resolution process, and to utilize external investigators if warranted in the discretion of the Associate Provost for Equity and Diversity and Title IX Coordinator.
+In cases where the Title IX Coordinator and Equity and Diversity Officer determines that a complaint appears to allege Prohibited Conduct, and the Complainant wishes to pursue a formal complaint or the Title IX Coordinator and Equity and Diversity Officer decides that the university, based on the alleged policy violation, wishes to pursue a formal complaint, then the Title IX Coordinator and Equity and Diversity Officer appoints PCRG member(s) who do not have a conflict of interest to conduct the investigation.
+The university reserves the right to consult with legal counsel throughout the complaint resolution process, and to utilize external investigators if warranted in the discretion of the Title IX Coordinator and Equity and Diversity Officer.
 The university may temporarily withhold a student's degree and/or diploma if the student is the subject of a pending complaint or investigation, or has disciplinary charges pending.

 Investigation of complaints will be completed within ninety (90) days when reasonably possible, but an investigation may take longer when (among other things) the university is not in session.
 The university also may, but shall not be obligated to, delay the institution of its processes when criminal charges on the basis of the same behaviors that invoke this process are being investigated.
 University action will not be altered or precluded on the grounds that civil or criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.

-The Associate Provost for Equity and Diversity and Title IX Coordinator may determine that cases where the allegations arise out of the same set of facts should be consolidated for purposes of the investigation and/or adjudication.
+The Title IX Coordinator and Equity and Diversity Officer may determine that cases where the allegations arise out of the same set of facts should be consolidated for purposes of the investigation and/or adjudication.
 Instances where consolidation of complaints may occur include but are not limited to cross-complaints filed by the parties against each other, multiple complaints by a single Complainant against a Respondent, or multiple complaints by a single Complainant against multiple Respondents.

 The Respondent will receive notice, in advance of any interview or other meeting they are required or entitled to attend, of the PCRG investigation including the date, time, location and factual allegations concerning the violation, the specific policy provisions alleged to have been violated, and the possible sanctions.
 The Respondent will also be notified of their right to select a PCRG member or other individual, who must be a member of the campus community and may not be a practicing attorney, to serve as their advisor throughout the PCRG process, including during all meetings and hearings related to such process.
-If, in the course of the investigation, the university decides to investigate allegations that are not included in the notice initially provided to the parties, the Associate Provost for Equity and Diversity and Title IX Coordinator will provide notice of the additional allegations to the parties.
+If, in the course of the investigation, the university decides to investigate allegations that are not included in the notice initially provided to the parties, the Title IX Coordinator and Equity and Diversity Officer will provide notice of the additional allegations to the parties.

 The Complainant and Respondent will be provided with notice of the name of the appointed investigator(s) and an opportunity of not more than three (3) days after the notice to raise an objection to the investigator(s) based on any alleged bias or conflict of interest known to the party.
-If an objection is raised, the Associate Provost for Equity and Diversity and Title IX Coordinator will determine whether bias or a conflict of interest in fact exists and necessitates the replacement of the investigator(s).
+If an objection is raised, the Title IX Coordinator and Equity and Diversity Officer will determine whether bias or a conflict of interest in fact exists and necessitates the replacement of the investigator(s).